Acer Aspire 4820TGAcer Laptop

 Removing the CPU

-The CPU and GPU share the same heat sink.
-So we will have to unscrew all the screws that hold it firmly attached to both.
+The CPU and GPU share the same heat sink, so we will have to unscrew all the screws holding it firmly attached to both.

-In order to remove the CPU (for a possible upgrade to Intel i5 or i7), you must now turn counter-clockwise the black screw that is located on the socket.
+To remove the CPU (for a possible upgrade to Intel i5 or i7), you must now turn the black screw located on the socket counter-clockwise.

 At this point, you can remove the CPU.